ajithkumarkdas/automationlogin/README.md

 # automationlogin
-Amazon Login Automated using Selenium as a part of screening test in Browserstack
+Amazon Login Automated using Selenium as a part of screening test in Browserstack.

+Completed Sucessfully